steveandroulakis/shell-novice/02-theRoot-thePath.md

 >
 > * First two commands and cat-dog behaviour
 > * Introduction to BASH
-> * Introduction to full path
+> * Introduction to the full path
-> * Explaining relative path and solidifying path concept
+> * Explaining relative path and solidifying the path concept
 > * How to navigate in shell

 Once you log in to your remote machine.
 The first time is always unfamiliar and confusing.
-I remember my first logins to new account on a new server I run `ls` and said 'There are no files here` that becaue this is YOUR new accoutn..
+I remember my first logins to new account on a new server.
+I ran `ls` and said 'There are no files here` that because this is YOUR fresh and new account..
 In this situation you really want to behave like a cat, who has been put in a new house.
-That is it will walk around sniffing everywhere, going to every conner with a grumpy face, hatting you and everyone around him.
+That is it will likely walk around sniffing everywhere, exploring every corner with a grumpy face.
 And so I want you to behave in exactly the same way.
-Look around the server explore every conner so to speak and find your place.
+Look around the server.
+Explore every corner, so to speak, and learn what places are yours.
 Once you've become familiar with your new environment you will naturally start having dog like behaviour.
 That is open the door and straight to the couch!

 ### Change Directory and List content

-Lets start exploring from the start, from the ground floor up, from the roots of the tree from the __root__
+Lets start exploring from the start, from the ground floor up, from the roots of the tree... __root__

-_remember our  that we need to type commands in, execute them and read the reponce_
+_remember that we need to type commands in, execute them and read the response_

 ~~~ {.bash}
 ~$ cd /